TheHive-Project/TheHiveDocs/TheHive4/User/Quick-start.md

 Starting from TheHive 4.0-RC1, an email address is requested, and is mandatory to register a new user, and to log in the application.

 ## Intialize TheHive 4

 This version of TheHive comes with a big improvement:

-- multi-tenancy support
+- Multi-tenancy support
-- fine grained permissions
+- Fine grained permissions
-- customized user profiles (a set of permissions)
+- Customized user profiles (a set of permissions)

 After TheHive installation, a default organisation called *"admin"* is created and contains the initial default super administrator user, having a profile called *"admin"*.
 We will discuss the *user profiles* later, but note that the *"admin"* user has all the administration permissions like: